bic-berkeley/psych-214-fall-2016/reshape_and_3d.rst

            [20, 21, 22, 23]])

-To think about what array this is, imagine tipping the bottom of each 2D array backwards from the screen, so 0 sits nearly on top of 12, in the plane of the screen, and 1 sits nearly on top of 13.
+To think about what array this is, imagine tipping the bottom of each 2D array towards you from the plane of the screen, and look at these tipped planes from the left, so the 0 sits nearly on top of 12, in the plane of the screen, and 4 sits nearly on top of 16, a little forward of the plane of the screen.

-Here are the two planes of the array (slices over the third dimension):
+Here are the four "planes" of the array (slices over the third dimension):

 .. nbplot::

-    >>> for i in range(3):
+    >>> for i in range(4):
     ...     print(arr_3d[:, :, i])
     ...
     [[ 0  4  8]